creative-mobile/CME.Documentation/docs/user_guide/making_validation_requests.md

 2. Create validation request directly.
 3. Set 'UserId' to study the logs and solve potential user problems. **Warning:** This is personal data, for more information see [here](usage_statistics.md#sensetive-data).
 4. Set `PriceUsdCents` for analytics and revenue diagrams in the [dashboard](usage_statistics.md).
-5. It means that the purchase is good.
+5. It means that the purchase has been completed successfully.

 ## <a id="unity-iap"></a> Unity IAP IStoreListener